-UNH Cooperative Extension (UNHCE) is the primary outreach department of the University of New Hampshire.
-The organization's mission is to strengthen people and communities by providing trusted knowledge, practical education and cooperative solutions in Food and Agriculture; Natural Resources; Community and Economic Development; and Youth and Family.
-Specialists based on the Durham, NH Campus and in county Extension offices design and deliver research-based educational programming to people throughout the state.
+UNH Cooperative Extension (UNHCE) is the primary outreach department of UNH.
+The organization's mission is to strengthen people and communities by providing trusted knowledge, practical education, and cooperative solutions in Food and Agriculture; Natural Resources; Community and Economic Development; and Youth and Family.
+Specialists based on in Durham and in county Extension offices design and deliver research-based educational programming to people throughout the state.
 5,481 volunteers of Extension's fourteen volunteer programs extend the reach of Extension specialists and staff.
-In 2018, volunteers contributed 206,317 hours of service on behalf of UNH Cooperative Extension.
+Extension's volunteers reached 66,627 people in 2019.
+In total, volunteers contributed 199,652 hours of volunteer time in 2019, representing \$5.1 million worth of value to New Hampshire communities.

-UNHCE's strategic plan (2016-2021) has three priorities for the organization.
+UNHCE's strategic plan (2016-2021) has three priorities.
 Examples of programs initiated since the implementation of the strategic plan follow each priority.